paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

   (B) are, or who died while they were, retired with pay or granted retired or retainer pay;

-  (C) are serving as members of reserve components and are credited with at least eight years of service computed under [section 12733 of this title](./chapter-1223-retired-pay-for-non-regular-service.md#section-12733); or
+  (C) are serving as members of reserve components, or the Space Force, and are credited with at least eight years of service computed under [section 12733 of this title](./chapter-1223-retired-pay-for-non-regular-service.md#section-12733); or

   (D) would be, or who died while they would have been, entitled to retired pay under chapter 1223 of this title except for not having attained 60 years of age;
   however, a person who is eligible for selection under paragraph (1) of subsection (a) may not be selected under this paragraph.

-(2) 85 nominated by the Secretary of the Air Force from enlisted members of the Regular Air Force or the Regular Space Force.
+(2) 85 nominated by the Secretary of the Air Force from enlisted members of the Regular Air Force or the Space Force.

 (3) 85 nominated by the Secretary of the Air Force from enlisted members of reserve components of the Air Force.

 (4) 20 nominated by the Secretary of the Air Force, under regulations prescribed by the Secretary, from the honor graduates of schools designated as honor schools by the Department of the Army, the Department of the Navy, or the Department of the Air Force, and from members of the Air Force Reserve Officers’ Training Corps.

-(5) 150 selected by the Secretary of the Air Force in order of merit (prescribed pursuant to [section 9443 of this title](./chapter-953-united-states-air-force-academy.md#section-9443)) from qualified alternates nominated by persons named in paragraphs (3) and (4) of subsection (a).
+(5) 200 1 selected by the Secretary of the Air Force in order of merit (prescribed pursuant to [section 9443 of this title](./chapter-953-united-states-air-force-academy.md#section-9443)) from qualified alternates nominated by persons named in paragraphs (3) through (10) of subsection (a).

 **(c)** The President may also appoint as cadets at the Academy children of persons who have been awarded the Medal of Honor for acts performed while in the armed forces.